nathancurry/erx-ddns-nonpublic/README.md

 ```
 host           ## subdomain
 domain         ## ahem
-ddns_password  ## this is your account password, which is pretty sweet i guess
-protocol       ## I guess this is to tell the ddns folks it's a namecheap account
+ddns_password  ## in NameCheap, this is on the advanced DNS page by Dynamic DNS
 ```

+There are other variables.
+I removed `protocol` because it doesn't seem necessary and I like less things.

 2. copy script into place and make it executable